 - farm animals: sheep, goats, pigs, chickens, ducks, turkeys, geese and rabbits.

-Which animals can be seen at the Vincennes Wood Farm?
+What animals can be seen at the Bois de Vincennes farm?

 - Normandy ganders and geese, Rennes cuckoo hens and roosters, Royal turkeys, Rouen ducks and ducks

 - The Gascon gilts